Medically reviewed by Mary Lucas, RN

 So caffeine and hair: Seems like the perfect solution to all hair loss problems, right?
 Not so fast.

 Studies are great, but what do they have to do with you?
 Can you switch to an hourly green tea beverage and pop a thick head of lush hair six months later?
+And what about black tea for hair, which has more caffeine than green tea?

 While substances like green tea have been shown to potentially create serious benefits for the healthy growth of your hair, these studies represent early research in the field, and stop short of arguing for a dosage, or delivery method, or an exact cause-effect relationship between caffeine and hair growth.